elatov/elatov.github.io/_posts/2014-02-20-install-arch-linux-samsung-chromebook.md

     sudo pacman -S pulseaudio pulseaudio-alsa

-Now let&#8217;s ensure the appropriate alsa sink is loaded.
+Now let's ensure the appropriate alsa sink is loaded.
 This is done by editing the **/etc/pulse/default.pa** file and un-commenting/modify the following line:

     load-module module-alsa-sink device=sysdefault